 Just days after the company’s Sept.
 6 bankruptcy filing, the Federal Bureau of Investigation raided Solyndra’s headquarters in Fremont, California.
 And Congress is investigating the role political connections played in securing a government loan guarantee for Solyndra, which was visited by U.S. President Barack Obama last year.

-Solyndra chief executive Brian Harrison and its CFO, W.G.
-Stover, refused to answer several questions about the company at a Congressional hearing last week.
+Solyndra Chief Executive Brian Harrison and CFO W.G.
+Stover refused to answer several questions about the company at a Congressional hearing last week.

 A Chapter 11 trustee is responsible for management of an estate’s property, operation of the business and possibly the filing of a reorganization plan.

 In a court filing on Friday, the Justice Department’s bankruptcy representative said it was not making any allegations of wrongdoing.

 Still, executives have a fiduciary duty to provide information about the company’s operations, it said.
 Executives should reveal whether the company paid bonuses after management realized the company’s poor financial condition, it said, as well as whether financial information submitted to creditors was accurate.